arp242/arp242.net/_posts/2019-11-21-go-last-resort.markdown

 mistake I've seen new Go programmers make.
 It's understandable (I did it myself!), but it's not how Go is expected to be used.

-Panics *can* be used like exceptions, but this does not fit Go's design aesthetics very well.
-Exceptions are generally considered to not be worth the cost; see e.g. [Exception Handling Considered Harmful][exceptions].
+Panics can *sort-of* be used like exceptions if you squint enough, but there is no easy way to recover() just a few lines of code (just functions), or recover()-ing only specific errors (leading to "Pokemon exceptions", *"gotta catch 'em all"*).
+In other words, they're not *really* exceptions.
+Go doesn't implement exceptions since they're [generally considered to not be worth the cost][exceptions] ([see also][exceptions2]).

-Panics are a bit tricky to recover from and are often unexpected since it's not the standard way to deal with errors in Go.
 In general it's best to forget that `recover()` exists and consider panics as a shortcut for:

     fmt.Fprintln(os.Stderr, "oh noes!")
     debug.PrintStack()